OlafTyc/QC-NGS/README.md

 #### Identify contaminants in your raw and (cleaned sequencing) reads with Fastq-screen.

 Fast-screen will use bowtie2 by default to align your data.
-Optional you can use BWA or bowtie but you will have to unable this option in the fastq_screen.conf file and to index the databases accordingly.
+Optional you can use BWA or bowtie by adding the --aligner flag.

 At the moment Fast-screen will screen the following sources of possible contaminations:
 - vectors